-As jobs become more and more sedentary, we are putting ourselves at risk by not moving more.
+As jobs become more and more sedentary, we are putting ourselves at risk by not making an effort to move more at work.
 Research suggests that sitting for more than eight hours a day increases the risk of premature death and some chronic diseases by up to 20%.

 But when you’re at the office for long hours, fitting exercise in can be tough.
-And those few hours you spend at the gym aren’t really enough – you need to move more, consistently, throughout the day.
+And those few hours you spend at the gym aren’t really enough – you need to move more at work, consistently, throughout the day.

 Dr John Medina, author of Brain Rules, recommends we get more creative about encouraging workplace movement because of the immediate and long-term benefits for the brain.
 Movement produces BDNF – brain derived neurotropic factor ‒ which acts like fertiliser for your brain!
 Want to think faster?
 Move your feet faster!

-Here are some ways to sneak more intentional movement into your day.
+Here are a few easy ways to move more at work and to sneak more intentional movement into your day in general.

 Park further away, or if you use public transport, get off a stop or two earlier and walk the rest of the way.
 If you park in a multilevel car par, climb the stairs to a higher level or walk up the ramp instead of using the lift.
 Counting steps may help … there’s a notable difference to my energy levels at the end of the day when I’ve walked 12 000 versus 3 000 steps!